 Knowing that you have the natural characteristics of a web developer is a great start, but you won’t find success with those qualities alone.
 In order to excel in such a technical profession, it’s imperative that you master the hard skills to compliment the soft ones.

-We used real-time job analysis software from BurningGlass.com to identify the top five web technical skills employers are seeking in web developers.** This will give you an idea of which skills you should focus on sharpening to become a desirable candidate in this field.
+We used real-time market intelligence from BurningGlass.com to identify the top five web technical skills employers are seeking in web developers.* This will give you an idea of which skills you should focus on sharpening to become a desirable candidate in this field.

 Not familiar with some of these programming languages?
 Don’t worry!
 This is precisely the type of training and expertise you can expect to gain from earning a degree in web programming.

 You’ll be happy to hear that there’s an optimistic job outlook for web developers.
-That’s right, total employment in this field is projected to grow 20 percent by 2020, faster than the average for all occupations according to the U.S. Bureau of Labor Statistics (BLS).
+That’s right, total employment in this field is projected to grow 27 percent through 2024, three times faster than average for all occupations according to the U.S. Bureau of Labor Statistics (BLS).